sarah-young/Trail-Quest-1.0/README-Template.md

 Create Your Environment (2)

 Check out [Virtualenv](https://virtualenv.pypa.io/en/stable/)
-`virtualenv env`
+To set up your environment: (step 1; do this once) `virtualenv env`

+To open your environment: (step 2; do this when you start up a new terminal session) `source env/bin/activate`

 Pip Install (3)
 If you've already downloaded Python 2 or 3, you have pip installed on your computer.